simon-katz/nomis-public-dev-setup/README.md

 * `run-emacs-installation.sh`

     A script to run Emacs.
-(You can run this Emacs config without having to set up .emacs and .emacs.d in your home directory.)
+(You can run this Emacs config from here without having to set up .emacs and .emacs.d in your home directory.)

+* `emacs-installation/`

+    The Emacs installation.

+* `emacs-installation/.emacs`

+    An init file that is automatically loaded by Emacs.
+This loads `dot-emacs.el`.

+* `emacs-installation/.emacs.d/`

+    Emacs's .emacs.d directory.
+Amongst other things, this contains packages downloaded by Emacs.

-* `.../emacs-installation/.emacs`
+* `emacs-installation/dot-emacs.el`

-    My `.emacs`.
+    The top-level Emacs tailoring file.
 This loads other stuff.

-* `.../emacs-installation/.emacs.d/`

-    My .emacs.d stuff.

-* `.../emacs-installation/dot-emacs-stuff/`

-    My `.emacs` stuff.

-    * `.../emacs-installation/emacs-init-files`
+* `emacs-installation/emacs-init-files`

     A directory containing files to tailor the Emacs installation.

 To use: